Event Phone: (888) 782-4969 Ext. 1

 Armed with an understanding of the anticipated UAV category and class, students will evaluate the suitability of their local area for UAS operations.
 Airspace, terrain, weather patterns, and operational time periods are a few of the considerations that will be examined; as well as, training requirements for UAS operators.
 Many local communities, also part of the operational environment, are sensitive to the perceived threat UAS pose as a means to violate Privacy and Civil Rights.
 Students will discuss the issues involved and develop strategies for implementation prior to the employment of UAVs to minimize fear and misunderstanding of this tool.

 Students will contrast operations under Part 107 with operations as a Public Use entity and create a Certificate of Authorization of Waiver for special circumstances not covered by a the blanket waiver or Part 107.
-This evaluated activity will require students to demonstrate their grasp of the preceding issues, as they identify and mitigate risk to the National Airspace System.
-Students will have the opportunity to register the petition at the end of the course.
+Students will fully understand the preceding issues, as they identify and mitigate risk to the National Airspace System.

 The course concludes with a facilitated discussion on the future of UAS operations and provides resources, from the UAS community at large, to keep abreast of the changing landscape.

 The Los Angeles County Regional Training Center (LACRTC) is committed to respecting and protecting the privacy of our customers.
 Your information will not be provided to third party providers of any kind or utilized for purposes outside of updates regarding our training courses and offerings.
 For additional information please see our Terms & Conditions.